josephspurrier/gowebapp/README.md

 go get github.com/josephspurrier/gowebapp
 ~~~

+If you are on Go 1.5, you need to set GOVENDOREXPERIMENT to 1.
+If you are on Go 1.4 or earlier, the code will not work because it uses the vendor folder.

 ## Quick Start with Bolt

 The gowebapp.db file will be created once you start the application.